Slovensky

 Author: Zuzana Gdovinová

-Materials for lectures from the subject Pharmacology 2 are intended for students of the 3rd year of the study program Dental Medicine.
-They should serve as an auxiliary material for mastering the basic principles of pharmacology and gaining an overview about the various groups of drugs used in human medicine.
+Lectures from the subject of Pharmacology 2 are intended for students of the fourth year of the study program General Medicine.
+They should serve as an auxiliary study material for mastering the basic principles of pharmacology and gaining an overview about the various groups of drugs used in human medicine.